 Articles for submission must be previously unpublished and in English.
 Papers should be well-written, precise and clear.
 It is important that papers be copy-edited carefully before submission.
 Before you submit your manuscript, go back and review your title, keywords and abstract.
 These elements are keys to ensuring that readers will be able to find your article online.
 One simple thing you can do to improve your article’s visibility, proper indexing and cross-linking, is to specify the full names of all authors.

 Authors are requested to submit the manuscripts as per the following criteria which will help us assess the manuscript before sending it for the review process.
 Please note that required documents not submitted during the initial submission may cause delay in processing the article.

 Abstracts should be informative and completely self-explanatory where topics must be briefly presented.
 The abstract should summarize the research content in 300 words or less.

 When submitting your manuscript, please take note of the SciTeMed guidelines.
 Please see the section of Article Types for formatting requirements.
 Manuscripts that do not adhere to the instructions will be returned to their corresponding authors for technical revision before undergoing peer review.

 Start the reference list on a separate page after the acknowledgment.
 The authors are responsible for the accuracy and completeness of their references.
-Each reference should be identified in the text in numerical order and should be identified by superscript Arabic numerals.
+Each reference should be identified in the text in numerical order.
+Each reference number should be enclosed in square brackets, eg or [1,2,3] or [1-3].
 When formatting references, list all authors when there are six or fewer; when there are seven or more, list the first three, followed by “et al.” Any articles that are not in English must be translated.
 The following are sample references: